 Technology has rendered individuals more powerful than ever.
 We put technology and communications tools in the hands of peacebuilders, human rights defenders and humanitarian responders.
 We connect them with skilled volunteers so they can gain access to relevant technology, tools and training.
 With these tools, we empower civil society organizations to build safer and more stable societies, cultivate good governance, promote gender equality, respond to humanitarian crisis, and share critical knowledge.

-PeaceGeeks collaborates with grassroots changemakers to make them more effective and impactful in advancing peace and human rights.
+PeaceGeeks collaborates with community-based changemakers to make them more effective and impactful in advancing peace and human rights through technology.

 We see a world where everyone can leverage technology to make peace and human rights a lived reality.